Spiritual Life

 Spiritual Nurture

-To encourage and strengthen the life of the Spirit and the programmatic experience of students, every student is paired with a member of staff who serves as spiritual nurturer.
-Spiritual nurturers are not counselors; rather, they are supportive companions to the student’s program experience.
-The spiritual nurturer and the student meet for one hour each week.
-This is a time of deep listening which may include worship, Spirit-led dialogue, journaling (or other creative process), or simply conversation related to the student’s progress through the term.
-These meetings help in reviewing experiences and in making progress toward the student’s personal goals.
+To encourage and strengthen the life of the Spirit and the programmatic experience of our sojourners, every sojourner is paired with a member of staff who serves as spiritual nurturer.
+Spiritual nurturers are not counselors; rather, they are supportive companions to the sojourner’s experience.
+The spiritual nurturer and the sojourner meet for one hour each week.
+This is a time of deep listening which may include worship, Spirit-led dialogue, journaling (or other creative process), or simply conversation related to the sojourner’s time here.
+These meetings help in reviewing experiences and in making progress toward the individual’s personal goals.

 Friends in Residence